 on the Laukansaari island in the parish of Sääminki.

-Laukansaari is located in the Lake Pihlajavesi which is part of the
+Laukansaari lays in the Lake Pihlajavesi which is part of the

-Sääminki is near the town of Savonlinna (nowadays actually part of it) and the
+Sääminki is located near the town of Savonlinna and the

 This boy Niilo grew up to continue the work of his father, married probably a local girl,